<< Frosken < Rapellruta | Baksida > Englevinger >>

-56m.
-A great route and an astounding effort for its day; the climb remains steep and intimidating, with an atmosphere second to none and a spectacular finale.
+A great route and an astounding effort for its day.
+The climb remains steep and intimidating, with a great atmosphere and a spectacular finale.

 1) 4+, 22m.
 A steep start up the right-hand groove (easier just to the left) leads to ledges, continue up a flake on the left and a steep juggy groove/chimney to a stance on the right with spike belays, a short distance below the shoulder.

-2) 4+, 20m.
-Continue up the deep groove-system on the left to reach the gap between the horns (views!).
-Traverse right across the inner face past flakes (exposed) to reach the western arete of the Big Horn and climb this to the top.
-Cross the gap to a belay.
+3) 4+, 20m.
+Continue up the deep groove system on the left to reach the notch between the horns (view).
+Traverse right across the inner face past flakes (exposed) to reach the western arete of the Storhorn and climb this to the top.
+Cross the gap to a belay on gear on the Lillehorn.
+Take care with rope work on this pitch.

 Did it in one megapitch from the ground, but with only 3 placements to avoid ropedrag.
 I would do it again like this.
 Nice climbing, but not worth doing it as a multipitch route.
 Top50 maybe for the nice summit, but not for the quality of the climbing.